-Admission decisions will be made by an admission committee in each graduate area based upon a composite of subjective and quantitative information.
-The committee will look at each applicant's individual strengths and weaknesses.
-Admission decisions will be based on the candidate's essay and letters of recommendation, the academic standing of the program in which the applicant has studied, relevant professional activities and achievements, test scores, previous grades, extracurricular and community activities and the recommendation of the faculty in the area in which the applicant is seeking admission.
-Each application will be considered in the context of other applications to the same area, with due consideration to the availability of space in the program and the need to maintain a pool of students of superior potential.
-The admission committee will make a critical evaluation of each applicant's professional goals, academic potential and promise for a productive career in order to bring together the candidates most likely to benefit from the Lipscomb graduate experience.
+Admission decisions will be made in each graduate area based upon a composite of subjective and quantitative information.
+Each applicant's individual strengths and weaknesses are considered.
+Admission decisions are based on the candidate's essay and letters of recommendation, the academic standing of other academic programs in which the applicant has studied, relevant professional activities and achievements, test scores, previous grades, extracurricular and community activities and the recommendation of the faculty in the area in which the applicant is seeking admission.
+Each application will be considered in the context of other applicants to the same area, with due consideration to the availability of space in the program and the need to maintain a pool of students of superior potential.
+Critical evaluations of each applicant's professional goals, academic potential and promise for a productive career are made in order to bring together the candidates most likely to benefit from the Lipscomb graduate experience.

-The admission committee will evaluate each applicant's complete file; the committee may delegate such responsibility to the appropriate graduate director when an applicant has satisfactorily met all conditions for admission.
-This committee will make the determination to grant or deny admission to the applicant and will be responsible for specifying any prerequisite courses the applicant must complete in order to be granted full admission and/or to make recommendations concerning needs of the applicant in specific areas of curriculum selection.
+Each applicant's complete file is evaluated by representatives from the applicant's program of interest.
+The appropriate graduate program director may assume this responsibility when an applicant has satisfactorily met all conditions for admission.
+Each graduate area will make the determination to grant or deny admission to the applicant and will be responsible for specifying any prerequisite courses the applicant must complete in order to be granted full admission and/or to make recommendations concerning needs of the applicant in specific areas of curriculum selection.